EnricoPicci/drop-pattern-with-timeout/src/drop-pattern/readme.md

 ### the worker pool stops working for a certain period

-If a sudden event occurs which halts all workers at a certain point in time for a certain duration, then this introduces a delay in the processing of the requests entering after this event and this delay is propagated over time.
+If a sudden event occurs which halts all workers at a certain point in time for a certain duration, then this introduces a delay in the processing of the requests entering after this event.
+In order to avoid to propagate this delay to all requests arriving after the stop, we introduce a timeout which will cause some requests to be dropped but all the subsequent requests to experience the a delay close to the value of the timeout after the pool comes back to normal operation.

 With the following command we introduce an halt of 2 secs after the 1 sec from the start of the processing.
 We can see that the requests in the pool when the block occurs are affected by a wait time of about 2 secs, i.e. the duration of the halt.